tweag/sparkle/posts/hello-sparkle.md

 What sparkle does is provide bindings for the API of this middleware, along with a framework to conveniently write Spark based apps in Haskell and package them for distribution cluster-wide.
-There's a lot more that we can do with this that counting lines - in just a moment we'll have a look at a full scale machine learning example.
+There's a lot more that we can do with this than counting lines - in just a moment we'll have a look at a full scale machine learning example.
 But first let's take a quick peek under the hood.

 ## Shipping functions across language boundaries and across machines

-The core computational content of our app above is captured in the function `f`.
-Note that once again, Spark may choose to perform the filtering by the `f` predicate over the dataset on one or more remote nodes in the cluster, in parallel.
-But if `f` is an arbitrary closure, how does this one get shipped around the cluster?
+The core computational content of our app above is captured in the lambda passed to `filter`.
+Note that once again, Spark may choose to perform the filtering by the predicate over the dataset on one or more remote nodes in the cluster, in parallel.
+But if it is an arbitrary closure, how does this one get shipped around the cluster?
 Does sparkle somehow know how to serialize closures into a sequence of bytes, hand it to Spark, and tell Spark how to deserialize this closure on the other end